-CINCINNATI -- Small children and elderly neighbors aren't the only ones to keep an eye on during times of extreme heat -- don't forget about your little furry friends.
+CINCINNATI -- Small children and elderly neighbors aren't the only ones to keep an eye on during hot, summer weather -- don't forget about your little furry friends.

-The summer months can be just as dangerous for animals as it can be for people and the Humane Society offers several ways to help keep your pet safe during a heat wave:
+The summer months can be just as dangerous for animals as it can be for people and the Humane Society offers several ways to help keep your pet safe:

 The Humane Society also advises watching for signs of possible heat stroke in your pet.
 Some signs of heatstroke are heavy panting, glazed eyes, a rapid heartbeat, difficulty breathing, excessive thirst, lethargy, fever, dizziness, lack of coordination, profuse salivation, vomiting, a deep red or purple tongue, seizure and unconsciousness.